kartonfarkas/api_docs/source/suite/contacts/getting_contact_email_history.rst

      - Comments
    * - startDate
      - date
-     - can be used to filter the launch date of emails.
+     - can be used to filter the launch date of emails -
-     -
    * - endDate
      - date
-     - can be used to filter the launch date of emails.
+     - can be used to filter the launch date of emails -
-     -

 JSON Payload Example